shengkunc/itbench-sre-agent/README.md

 ```
 cp .env.tmpl .env
 ```
 Update the values here to switch LLM backends.
-Currently supported backends are watsonx.ai or Azure.
+Supports all providers and models that are available through (LiteLLM)[https://docs.litellm.ai/docs/providers].
 Also update the values at the bottom so the agent can interact with your cluster.
-Remember that if you are using a local cluster you can access your PC http://localhost:port by using http://host.docker.internal:port (docker) or http://host.containers.internal:port (podman).

 3. Build the image.
 ```